Jared Reston – Training & the AR-15 for Law Enforcement

 Jared Reston, Reston Group

-ARBuildJunkie recently spoke with Jared Reston of Reston Group about the AR-15’s vital role in law enforcement and just how critical it is for LEOs to seek out their own training beyond what they receive at the academy.
+ARBuildJunkie spoke with Jared Reston of Reston Group about the AR-15’s vital role in law enforcement and just how critical it is for LEOs to seek out their own training beyond what they receive at the academy.
 We also discuss the true meaning of “proper mindset” and the real-world usefulness of competition shooting.

 For readers who may not be familiar with Jared Reston’s background, here are some details via the Reston Group web page: